Connected distribution center takes control of intralogistics challenges

 “The purpose of our connected suite is to aggregate data in real time to optimize worker productivity, improve operational reliability and streamline performance through automation.
 In doing so, we’re connecting people, equipment and automation systems to key performance indicators (KPIs) such as uptime, throughput and profitability,” said Joe Joice, VP of business development for Honeywell Intelligrated, a system integrator and machine builder.

-“Compared to legacy platforms, [the new PC-based architecture] allows us to design in functionality that customers want, including focused and intentional data acquisition,” said Jason Johnson, senior manager of machine control development, Honeywell Intelligrated.
+allows us to design in functionality that customers want, including focused and intentional data acquisition,” said Jason Johnson, senior manager of machine control development, Honeywell Intelligrated.

 Both systems’ capabilities draw on the advances of robotics and a broad range of shuttle, palletizing and gapping solutions.
 Implementing a connected infrastructure across a conglomerate with multiple product families was no small task.
 To strengthen DCs facing labor shortages and increasing e-commerce technology demands, EtherCAT- and PC-based automation were being used.